Pizza-NZ/file-uploader/README.md

     cd file-uploader
     ```

-2.  **Deploy Infrastructure with Terraform:**
+2.  **Deployment Options:**

+    *   **For Cloud Deployment:** Follow the steps as listed to deploy the full infrastructure to AWS with Terraform.
-    Navigate to the `terraform` directory and initialize Terraform, plan, and apply your infrastructure.
+        *   Navigate to the `terraform` directory and initialize Terraform, plan, and apply your infrastructure.
 Ensure your AWS credentials are configured.

             ```bash
             cd terraform
             terraform init
             terraform plan
             terraform apply
             ```

             This will provision AWS resources including an S3 bucket, ECR repository, ECS cluster, VPC, and more.

+    *   **For Local Development Only:** If you wish to run the service locally without deploying to AWS, you can skip the Terraform steps and use `docker-compose up --build`.
+Note that the service will be configured to use a mock storage layer in this mode.

 3.  **Build and Run Locally (for development/testing):**